PPC campaigns, email marketing, social media management, SEO optimization or good old fashioned word of mouth.

 The final stage of implicit data collection revolves around forum sites.

-Forums are amazing places to gather data because they’re an ongoing conversation and you’ll receive way more info than a single review or opinion.
+Forums are amazing places to gather data.
+They’re an ongoing conversation and you’ll receive way more information than a single review or opinion.

 Save Yourself a Little Time